Dr Arturo Vega

 PhD (innovation and policy), MBA, PG Cert (HE), PG Cert (Mktg), Cert (IS), BEng

 I obtained a PhD at Lancaster University Management School on public policies for technology innovation in SMEs.
 My research has been awarded by the Institute of Small Business and Entrepreneurship (ISBE), and has been selected to be published in the special issues of world-top conferences -International Federation for Information Processing (IFIP) and Engage Higher Education Institutions (Engage HEI).
 I have developed an emerging portfolio of publications in top-ranked journals (Association of Business Schools, ABS classification).
 I am also director of the MSc in E-business programmes.
-Prior to joining Newcastle University I worked as a senior lecturer at Canterbury Christ Church University Business School and research associate at Lancaster University Management School.
+Prior to joining Newcastle University I worked as a lecturer at Canterbury Christ Church University Business School and research associate at Lancaster University Management School.

 I have been a member of the Danish Research Unit for Industrial Dynamics (DRUID), the International Research Society for Public Management (IRSPM), the Institute for Small Business and Entrepreneurship (ISBE), the Association for Information Systems (AIS), the British Academy of Management (BAM), the Association of MBAs (AMBA) and the Higher Education Academy (HEA).